 Explain to the children that some words are formed by combining two words.
 Show them an example by drawing a picture of a basket on the board.
 Say basket, and then draw a plus sign and a ball.
 Elicit the word ball.
 Draw an equals sign and display the flashcard of basketball.
-Then display some pictures of other words that make compound words on the board, e.g. a finger and paint, rain and a coat, paint, and a brush.
+Then display some pictures of other words that make compound words on the board, e.g. a finger and paint, rain and a coat, paint and a brush.
 Encourage the children to "read" the pictures from left to right to form the compound words.
 Then put pictures that show fingerpaint, a raincoat, and a paintbrush on the floor.
 Divide the children into groups.
 Ask each group to match the pictures on the floor to the pictures on the board.
 Have them say the word as they make a match.
 Help as necessary.

-- · Ask the children to turn to the Storysong cutouts on p.
-C3 of their Student's Book.
-Help them cut them out. - Play the audio again.
-Ask the children to hold their cutouts and act out the Storysong as they listen to it. - Divide the class into three groups: Eddy, Flo, and Susie.
-Ask the children to act out the story by holding up their cutouts when they hear their character talking.
+- Then ask the children to connect Eddy to the hopscotch using the color you say. - Repeat by asking the children to connect Flo to the jump rope using a different color. - Act out the story with the cut-outs. - Ask the children to turn to the Storysong cut-outs on p.
+73 of their Student's Book.
+Help them to cut them out. - Play the CD again.
+Ask the children to hold their cut-outs and act out the Storysong as they listen to it. - Divide the class into three groups: Eddy, Flo, and Susie.
+Ask the children to act out the story by holding up their cut-outs when they hear their character talking.